While people with no vagina can’t get bacterial vaginosis (BV), they may be able to transmit it to a partner who has a vagina.

 The vagina naturally maintains a balance of lactobacilli, which are beneficial bacteria.
 These are often referred to as the vaginal flora or microbiota.
 When vaginal flora is out of balance, harmful anaerobic bacteria take over.

-Men can’t get BV because the penis doesn’t have the same delicate balance of bacteria.
-In addition, bacterial vaginosis doesn’t spread like a sexually transmitted infection (STI).
+Men can’t get BV spontaneously because the penis doesn’t have the same delicate balance of bacteria.
+Bacterial vaginosis is not an sexually transmitted infection (STI), even though it can be triggered by sex.
+It’s worth noting that you’re more likely to get an STI if you have bacterial vaginosis.

 Read on to learn more about whether men can pass bacterial vaginosis on to their partners and the kinds of conditions that can cause similar symptoms in men.